JakJaj/Sign-Letters/README.md

 ## Model

 The CNN model used for sign language letter recognition is included in the project.
-You can find the model file in the Models folder.
+You can find the model file in the Models folder and in a main project folder.
 If you want to train your own model, feel free to replace the existing one.

 The dataset used for my model training: [Sign Language Mnist](https://www.kaggle.com/datasets/datamunge/sign-language-mnist)

 ## This app was developed using the following open-source libraries:

+- SwiftUI for declaring the user interface and its behaviour
 - CoreML for integrating machine learning models into the app.
 - AVFoundation for camera handling and video capture.
+- CoreImage for built-in filters to process images.

 ## Issues and Contributions

 If you encounter any issues or have suggestions for improvements, please create an issue on the GitHub repository.
 Contributions are also welcome through pull requests.

- **Thank you for using SignLanguageRecognition!
-If you have any questions or feedback, please don't hesitate to contact us.**
+ **Thank you for using Sign Letters!
+If you have any questions or feedback, please don't hesitate to contact me.**